Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 Taking the Element X use case, the room list –which is the central piece of the app– is fully dynamic:

-- rooms are sorted by recency, so rooms move to the top when a new message is received,
+- Rooms are sorted by recency, so rooms move to the top when a new interesting message is received,
-- the list can be filtered by room properties (one can filter by group or people, favourites, unreads, invites…),
+- The list can be filtered by room properties (one can filter by group or people, favourites, unreads, invites…),
-- the list is also searchable by room names.
+- The list is also searchable by room names.

 The rooms exposed by the room list are stored in a unique _observable_ type.
 Why is it dynamic?
-Because the app continuously sync new data: when a room gets an update from the network, the room list is automatically updated.
+Because the app continuously sync new data that update the internal state: when a room gets an update from the network, the room list is automatically updated.
 The beauty of it: we have nothing to do.
 Sorters and filters are run automatically.
 Why?
 Spoiler: because everything is a `Stream`.

 Thanks to the Rust async model, every part is lazy.
 The app never needs to ask for Rust if a new update is present.
 It literally just waits for them.